Pesky yarn versions got you down? Automatically and easily manage those versions.

 .yvmrc or any other supported configuration file.
 Otherwise, it will use you a globally set version of yarn.

 Manually managing different yarn versions across projects is a pain.
 This fixes that.

 curl -s https://raw.githubusercontent.com/tophat/yvm/v2.4.3/scripts/install.sh | INSTALL_VERSION="v2.4.3" bash

 Navigate to yvm releases and download the

-yvm.zip file for the latest release to your home directory.
+yvm.js file for the latest release into your desired yvm install directory.

-Finally, run the following command to configure your shell rc file
+.yvm your home directory, then run the following command to configure your shell.

 To upgrade yvm to the lastest version either install as normal, or run